ianychoi/oss-enterprise/docs/comms-guidelines.md

 <img width="778" alt="contributor-badge" src="https://user-images.githubusercontent.com/16547949/33770637-6f3b5ebc-dbfc-11e7-882b-f7e9dd3d155b.png">

+When contributing to this repository, please add your company e-mail address in your GitHub account, and leverage to use the company e-mail address by executing `git config user.email` command.

 ### Enforcing to the code of conduct

 Our [CODE OF CONDUCT](templates/code-of-conduct.md) outlines the behavior we expect from our community.
 Maintainers are responsible for enforcing violations they witness, or those that have been reported to <EMAIL-FROM-CODE-OF-CONDUCT>.